benelog/multiline/README.md

 Multiline
 =========

-Supports multiline-string literals in Java by annotation-processors and javadoc comments.
+An implementation of multiline string literals in Java, using Javadoc comments.

 This project is originated from Adrian Walker's blog post ( <http://www.adrianwalker.org/2011/12/java-multiline-string.html> ).